Basement Floor Epoxy in Somerville

 Moisture is the defining issue.
 Here is what we find beneath Somerville homes.

 The river has overflowed more than twenty times since 2000.
-Even in dry months, the water table near the floodplain keeps hydrostatic pressure elevated.
-We measure vapor emission and spec primer accordingly.
+Even in dry months, the water table near the floodplain keeps hydrostatic pressure elevated under basement slabs.
+We measure vapor emission rates with calcium-chloride tests and spec the primer system based on those numbers rather than guessing from season or weather.

-Basements that have been flooded carry mineral deposits and weakened surface concrete.
-We grind through the damaged layer and treat the slab before any coating goes on.
+Basements that have flooded carry mineral deposits, salt residue, and weakened surface concrete.
+The top layer may look solid but pulls up easily under grinding.
+We cut through the damaged layer, neutralize the salts, and treat the slab with a bonding primer before any coating goes on.
+This is especially common near the Raritan River floodplain.

 Somerville basements tell two stories.
 In the older sections - West End, Borough Center - Victorian and early-1900s homes sit on stone or brick foundations with mortar that has been letting water in for decades.
 The slab, if there is one, was often poured as an afterthought over packed earth.